uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/teaching-internship-providers.md

 ---
-title: Providers of Teaching Internships
+title: Providers offering maths and physics teaching internships
 description: |-
   A number of accredited providers have been approved to offer Teaching Internships.
 You can find them listed on this page.